gquelch/Nuke-Public-Gizmos/README.md

 - Focal Length
 - Glow
-- DOF Strength (only applicable for zDefocus, OpticalZDefocus and PGBokeh will use real world simulation)
+- DOF Strength (only applicable for zDefocus. - OpticalZDefocus and PGBokeh will use real world simulation)
 - Chromatic Aberration
 - Aperture Blades